-LogosLink Programmer's Guide · LogosLink Programmer's Interface version 1.0.2.0
+LogosLink Programmer's Guide · LogosLink Programmer's Interface version 2.0.1

 Overview

-If you are not familiar with the LogosLink, please refer to the LogosLink User's Manual before continuing here.
+If you are not familiar with LogosLink, please refer to the LogosLink User's Manual before continuing here.

-Using .NET Framework libraries
+Using .NET packages

 You can use the LogosLink Programmer's Interface from any .NET Framework application.
 The usual setup to do this includes: